 Teaching is my passion and the classroom is the place where I help the students avoid yesterday’s mistakes and envision tomorrow’s accomplishments.

-Talal Al-Attar joined KAUST in 2014 as a consultant-visiting associate professor and in 2018 as a Senior Lecturer in the Electrical Engineering Program (EE).
+Talal Al-Attar joined KAUST in 2014 as a consultant-visiting associate professor and in 2018 as a Senior Lecturer in the Electrical and Computer Engineering Program (ECE).

 Education and early career

 Talal Al-Attar has over 15 years of teaching experience in Electrical Engineering between Kuwait University, Stanford University, Santa Clara University and KAUST.
 He received the B.S., and the M.S. from Kuwait University and his Ph.D. degree from Stanford University.
 His doctoral work focused on IMPATT modeling at the millimeter-wave range, on-chip integration of microstrip patch antennas and transmission lines in standard CMOS Technology.

 He worked as a senior design and device engineer at Volterra Semiconductor [2004 - 2007], and a senior member of a consulting staff at Sabio Labs .
 Al-Attar joined Magma Design Automation in 2008 when it acquired Sabio Labs and Synopsys in 2011 when it acquired Magma Design Automation.
 In addition, he served as a consultant for few companies between 2007 and 2014 (Ensphere solutions, AWR, Intersil and Intel).